Iri5s/Iri5s/README.md

 Hello,

 I'm Iris, my day job is in a medium-sized Windows IT education, doing everything from systems administration to hardware and networking.
 I fell in love with coding in this role.
 I started getting into coding in 2020, first scripting in Powershell and Visual Basic before moving on to my most used language nowadays, C#, over the years I've developed various tools in both .NET Framework and .NET Core, with Windows Forms Apps as well Windows Presentation Foundation (WPF).
-I've built a handful of websites and APIs of various complexity using primarily PHP in these projects, with a JS or JQuery front end, depending on complexity.
+I've built a handful of websites and APIs of various complexity using primarily PHP, with a JS or JQuery front end, depending on complexity.
 I often use Microsoft SQL or MySQL for DB storage.

 My most notable projects include: